cscart/docs/en/user_guide/manage_products/features/vendor_features.rst

 That is how the features work when they are created by vendors:

-* Features created by vendors are displayed in the list with all the rest features.
+* Features created by vendors are displayed in the list with all the other features.

 * Each feature created by a vendor is linked to him.